-For a lesson on how to approach making this kind of solo fingerstyle arrangement I've used for Scarborough Fair, see my article: How to make solo fingerstyle guitar arrangements of simple songs.
+For a lesson on how to approach making the kind of solo fingerstyle arrangement I've used for Scarborough Fair, see my article: How to make solo fingerstyle guitar arrangements of simple songs.

 It's a demonstration of how to start with a melody and add chords underneath and spread out their notes through the bar in a flowing rhythmic style.

-Scarborough Fair is a 17th or 18th-century ballad written in the Dorian mode.
+This song is a 17th or 18th-century ballad written in the Dorian mode.
 The composer is unknown and the origins of the tune are unclear.
-There's at least one 17th century Scottish song (The Elfin King) that predates it and contains lyrics that are too similar in places to be coincidental, but that song has nothing to with the northern English town of Scarborough or any fairs held there.
+There's at least one 17th-century Scottish song (The Elfin King) that predates it and contains lyrics that are too similar in places to be coincidental, but that song has nothing to with the northern English town of Scarborough or any fairs held there.

 The lyrics of Scarborough Fair are based on the theme of having to complete some impossible tasks in order to win the affections of a suitor who's obviously playing very hard to get.

-In recent times, the song was only known in folk music circles until it was recorded by Simon and Garfunkel and featured in the movie, The Graduate in the sixties.
+In recent times, the song was only known in folk music circles until it was recorded by Simon and Garfunkel and featured in the movie The Graduate in the 1960s.
 After that, it became very popular, especially among acoustic guitarists, thanks to the intricate and effective fingerstyle guitar accompaniment that Paul Simon wrote.